How stolen vehicle trends can impact your auto insurance

 Below is a table outlining the exact numbers for nationwide auto theft claims, including the claims count and claims cost from 2018 to 2023.
 Based on the numbers from the Insurance Bureau of Canada, the cost of stolen vehicle claims increased by 254% from 2018 to 2023.

-So how are cars even taken and what do you need to watch out for?
-Aside from making sure that your keys aren’t left in the vehicle, here are some car theft trends you should take note of.
+So, how are cars even taken, and what do you need to watch out for?
+Aside from making sure that your keys aren’t left in the vehicle, here are some common car theft trends you should take note of.

 Vehicle identification numbers (VIN)

-Re-vinning vehicles, a process where car thieves put a fake VIN on a stolen vehicle’s dash to pass the car off as a legitimate re-sale, is also another trend on the rise.
-That way, customers won’t be able to look up their prospective purchase on the reported stolen vehicle list before handing off the cash.
+Re-vinning vehicles, a process where car thieves put a fake VIN on a stolen vehicle’s dashboard to pass the car off as a legitimate re-sale, is also another trend on the rise.
+That way, customers won’t be able to look up their prospective purchase on the reported stolen vehicle list before handing over the cash.

 Smart key fobs

-Many newer car models have smart key fobs to provide easy access when entering and exiting your vehicle, but it also comes with a downside – security issues.
+Many newer car models have smart key fobs to provide easy access when entering and exiting your vehicle, but they also come with a downside: security issues.
 Some criminals may attempt to intercept radio frequencies from nearby key fobs, breaking into your vehicle’s onboard diagnostic system.
-This can allow new key fobs to be reprogrammed, matching the one that gives you access to your car.
+This allows new key fobs to be reprogrammed to match the one that gives you access to your car.

 Apple AirTags

-Apple AirTags aren’t just used to locate your keys or pets as some thieves are using them to outright steal vehicles.
-By tagging vehicles in a public parking lot, such as a busy shopping centre, criminals can continue tracking your car after you drive off – not only is this an issue for car theft, but it’s also an issue for personal safety.
+Apple AirTags aren’t just used to locate your keys or pets, as some thieves are using them to outright steal vehicles.
+By tagging cars in a public parking lot, such as a busy shopping centre, criminals can continue tracking your vehicle after you drive off – not only is this an issue for car theft, but it’s also an issue for personal safety.

 Does car insurance cover theft?

 Not all auto insurance policies cover car theft.
-It’s actually an optional coverage that drivers add on, so if you simply opt for the basic, mandatory car insurance in your province, you won’t have protection against a stolen vehicle.
+It’s typically an optional coverage that drivers add on, so if you simply opt for the basic, mandatory car insurance in your province, you won’t have protection against auto theft.

 To ensure you’ll be financially compensated in the event your vehicle is stolen, you’ll need one of the following three coverages: